 Just search for a keyword that describes your blog post.

 And set the date range from 1-3 years:

-But instead of looking simply for outdated pieces of content, you’re looking for outdated links.
+But instead of looking just for outdated pieces of content, you’re looking for outdated links.
 Fortunately, finding outdated links is easier than it might sound.

 We all know (people from the SEO industry) that SEOmoz is no longer in existence anymore and now it’s it just MOZ.

 According to that, there are still thousands of articles that link to the old tool/link.